emadzawaw/Signal-Server/README.md

 SPLAT!
 Project started in 1997 by John A. Magliacane, KD2BD

+Some additional features and fixes by Aaron A. Collins, N9OZB

 This server application will generate RF coverage predictions, producing either 2D profile plots (Point-to-Point) or 360 degree polar plots in WGS-84 projection as PPM Bitmaps.

 For detailed information and historical reference data related to this project see the SPLAT! documentation.
 Propagation models added to this project have been sourced from reputable academic sources and all efforts have been taken to ensure their accurate implementation.
 Not all models are ITU ratified and you use them entirely at your own risk.